Spectrum

 Spectrum – or radiofrequency spectrum – is the range of radio frequencies used to transmit data wirelessly.
 It ranges from 9 kilohertz (kHz) to 3,000 gigahertz (GHz), divided into different bands.
 For public service media, some of these bands are of particular interest and importance:

-• UHF: the spectrum from 470 to 694 MHz, known as the sub-700 MHz band, is used by almost all countries to provide free-to-air digital terrestrial television (DTT) services to their audiences.
+• UHF: the spectrum from 470 to 694 MHz is used by almost all countries to provide free-to-air digital terrestrial television (DTT) services to their audiences.
 This is also a key band for wireless production systems such as radio microphones and talkback systems (collectively referred to as PMSE, standing for programme making and special events).
 UHF spectrum is ideally suited for both of these applications; and they have shared the use of the spectrum for many decades.
+The possible use of this band for 5G Broadcast is currently under consideration in many countries.

-• C-band: the frequency range 3,400 to 4,200 MHz is used by broadcasters for programme contribution and distribution (including, in some countries, the backbone distribution network for DTT networks), nationally, regionally and globally.
+• C-band: the frequency range 3,400 to 4,200 MHz is used by broadcasters for programme contribution and distribution via satellite (including, in some countries, the backbone distribution network for DTT networks), nationally, regionally and globally.
 One of the main characteristics of this band is its resilience to heavy rainfall compared to higher satellite bands, making the band essential in tropical areas in Africa, America and Asia.
+Parts of this band are also identified for 'non-public' 5G networks that are suitable for use by broadcasters in production networks, for example for radio camera connectivity.

 • Ku-band: the frequency range from 10.7 to 11.7 GHz is the core band for direct-to-home (DTH) satellite distribution of radio and television services.
 Thousands of services are distributed all over the world via Ku-band.
 The band is also used for satellite news gathering for television contribution and occasional-use services, in particular in those regions of the world less affected by heavy rain periods.